AJIN1304/TODO-Application/README.md

 ## Usage

 Feel free to use and modify this project as needed.
-It serves as an excellent starting point for learning and experimenting with HTML and CSS & JavaScript for web development.
+It serves as an excellent starting point for learning and experimenting with HTML,CSS & JavaScript for web development.